 History And Significance

-Smaller roads from Mesopotamia to the Indian subcontinent and northern Africa via Egypt were additions to the Royal Road.
+The Royal Road was augmented by other routes that connected Mesopotamia with the Indian subcontinent and the northern region of Africa through Egypt.
 By the Royal Road (later integrated into the Silk Road), Alexander the Great, the emperor of the ancient Greek country of Macedonia, extended his control into Persia.
 The Roman and Kushan empires also benefited from the Silk Road, which connected Greece and China during 100-200 B.C.

 Interconnectedness From The Route

-Paths led from Antioch across the Syrian Desert to Ctesiphon and Seleucia on the Tigris River.
+On the Tigris River, routes connected Antioch with Ctesiphon and Seleucia across the Syrian Desert.
 Routes from Seleucia headed eastward across the Zagros Mountains to Ecbatana and Merv, from where they continued to China, Afghanistan, and Mongolia.
 The Silk Road linked many Mediterranean Sea ports to cities in the Roman Empire and Europe.
-The route connected ports on the Persian Gulf, transporting products up the Tigris and Euphrates rivers then after.
+Afterwards, the path helped flourish commerce up the Tigris and Euphrates rivers, linking ports on the Persian Gulf.

 Cultural Significance Of The Silk Road History